Sells premium running shoes built around a hollow-pod cushioning system that no other company can physically replicate.

 Who depends on this company?

-Running specialty retailers would lose a key premium brand in the $150-and-above performance segment.
-Professional runners and triathletes sponsored by the company would need to find alternative high-performance footwear meeting their specific training requirements.
-Premium department stores would lose access to a Swiss-engineered athletic footwear category.
+Running specialty retailers rely on the brand as a key product in the $150-plus performance category — losing it would remove a major premium differentiator from their shelves.
+Professional runners and triathletes sponsored by the company would need to find alternative footwear that meets their specific training needs.
+Premium department stores would lose access to Swiss-engineered athletic footwear in that category entirely.

 How does this company scale?